Debt ceiling deal's next steps — getting it through Congress

 It also expands some work requirements for food-stamp recipients and edits an environmental law to try to streamline reviews to build new energy projects.

-Treasury Secretary Janet Yellen projected last week that the nation could default on its debt obligations by June 5 if lawmakers do not act in time to raise the federal debt ceiling.
+Treasury Secretary Janet Yellen projected last week that the nation could default on its debt obligations by June 5 if lawmakers don't act in time to raise the federal debt ceiling.

-Mr. Biden told reporters at the White House Sunday afternoon that he planned to call McCarthy "to make sure all the T's are crossed and the I's are dotted."
-The House then released the 99-page legislative text Sunday evening.

 Here's what's next in the rush to pass an agreement through Congress: